William Maw: Engineer

 In March 1855 he was taken on as an assistant first in the carriage and then the locomotive workshops of the Eastern Counties Railway at Stratford Works.
 During this period he studied drawing at the Mechanics' Institute, later to become Birkbeck College, as a result of this he was occasionally requested to work in the drawing office.
 He was so talented at drawing that in 1859, at the age of 21, he was made head of the office.
 In this period he designed locomotives for the East Indian Railway Company, his design being the first outside cylinder engine in use in the country, the valve gears used in these locomotives was the subject of a report to the 1862 International Exhibition.

 In 1865 he left Eastern Counties and, with Zerah Colburn, founded the journal Engineering.
 He would remain an editor of the journal for the rest of his life.
-Around this time he set up a private engineering consultancy which specialised in workshop and factory design and notably he was responsible for the lay out printing presses of the Daily Telegraph, The Field and The Queen.
+Around this time he set up a private engineering consultancy which specialised in workshop and factory design and notably he was responsible for the lay out of the printing presses of the Daily Telegraph, The Field and The Queen.
 He was honoured by several professional institutions for his contributions and was made president of the Civil and Mechanical Engineers' Society in 1863, of the Institution of Mechanical Engineers in 1901 and of the Institution of Civil Engineers in 1922.
 When he presented his inaugural address to the members of the latter institution he demonstrated full knowledge of recent developments in the industry, including X-ray technology; new metal alloys and renovations in turbines and gearing systems; despite being 83 years old at this time.